-- 1. Additional Exercise: "Finding a Code of Conduct on a Website" (see LaunchPad or macmillanhighered.com/ps2e/catalog) asks students to search for a code of conduct on the website of a large or important company in a field related to their major.
+- 1. Additional Exercise: "Finding a Code of Conduct on a Website" asks students to search for a code of conduct on the website of a large or important company in a field related to their major.
 (20 minutes) - 2.
-Additional Exercise: "Evaluating the American Chemical Society Code of Conduct" (see LaunchPad or macmillanhighered.com/ps2e/catalog) asks students to evaluate a code of conduct from a professional scientific organization.
+Additional Exercise: "Analyzing Engineering Ethics Cases" emphasizes the importance of clear, honest communication by having students examine ethics cases in the field of engineering.
 (20 minutes) - 3.
-Additional Exercise: "Evaluating the Institute of Scientific and Technical Communicators Code of Conduct" (see LaunchPad or macmillanhighered.com/ps2e/catalog) asks students to take a close look at the code of a communication society.
-(20 minutes) - 4.
-Additional Exercise: "Analyzing Engineering Ethics Cases" (see LaunchPad or macmillanhighered.com/ps2e/catalog) emphasizes the importance of clear, honest communication by having students examine ethics cases from engineering.
-(20 minutes) - 5.
-Have students find information about a recent case of whistle-blowing using Internet search engines.
-In a memo to you, have students summarize the case, state the impact on the organization and the whistle-blower of his or her decision to blow the whistle, describe the case's relevance to technical communication, and respond to the questions in Exercise 3 under "Traditional-Classroom Approaches."
+Have students search the Internet to find information about a recent case of whistle-blowing.
+In a memo to you, have students summarize the case, state the impact on the organization and on the whistle-blower of the decision to blow the whistle, describe the case's relevance to technical communication, and respond to the questions in Exercise 2 under Traditional-Classroom Approaches above.
 (25 minutes)